Lori10/LLM-Agent-ReAct-BabyAGI/README.md

-# Autonomous AI Research Agent based on ReAct
+# Autonomous AI Research Agent Based on ReAct

+This repository consists of two autonomous AI agents:
+1. **BabyAGI Agent**
+2. **ReAct Agent**

+Since both agents utilize similar tools, they are included in the same repository.

+---

+## 1. BabyAGI Agent

+### Project Summary
+The BabyAGI Agent is designed to autonomously generate factual answers with references, based on research publications.
+The agent operates through three distinct LLMs (Task Creation LLM, Task Execution LLM, and Task Prioritization LLM), functioning as follows:

+0. **Task Generation**: The Task Generation LLM generates a task list needed to reach the objective or answer the original question.
+1. **Task Execution**: The agent pulls the first task from the task list.
+2. **Completion & Storage**: The Task Execution LLM uses OpenAI's API to complete the task based on the context, enriches the result, and stores it in Chroma or Weaviate.
+3. **Task Prioritization**: The Task Creation LLM updates the task list by creating new tasks and reprioritizing them based on the objective and the results of previous tasks.

+### Key Features
+- Extends the open-source BabyAGI implementation by adding an **Answer Generation LLM** to generate a final answer for the original question or objective.
+- Optimizes bugs related to task generation.
+- The Task Execution LLM extracts relevant research papers from databases such as **arXiv, ChemRxiv, PubMed**, and more through API requests.
+- Conducts semantic searches on extracted papers to identify the most relevant information, which is used as context for the GPT-3.5-turbo model to generate accurate and factual responses.
+- The Answer Generation LLM provides the final output, including the answer and the reference paper upon which the answer is based.
+- Outputs are formatted in **JSON**, facilitating the extraction of necessary details like answers and references, enhancing usability and integration.

+### Tools and Packages
+- **Python**, **langchain**, **paperqa**, **findpapers**, **unpaywall**

+### Related Code/Scripts
+- The following Python scripts are relevant to this agent:
+  - `scriptA.py`
+  - `scriptB.py`

+---

+## 2. ReAct Agent

-## Project Summary
+### Project Summary
-This project focuses on developing an advanced custom AI agent based on ReAct logic aimed at generating factual answers with references based on research publications.
-Language models are getting better at reasoning (e.g. chain-of-thought prompting) and acting (e.g. WebGPT, SayCan, ACT-1).
-ReAct integrates these two effective methods—reasoning and acting—into a unified approach, enhancing the overall capabilities of language models.
+The ReAct Agent is built on ReAct logic, which integrates reasoning and acting into a unified method.
+This agent autonomously generates factual answers with references based on research publications.
+ReAct leverages advances in language models that support reasoning (e.g., chain-of-thought prompting) and acting (e.g., WebGPT, SayCan, ACT-1), improving overall capabilities.

-Key features of the Project:
+### Key Features
-* Agent performs multi-step self-questioning and answering until the agent thinks it can answer the original question.
-It consist of a tool which helps the agent answer sub-questions.
+- The agent performs multi-step self-questioning and answering until it can confidently answer the original question.
+- It employs a tool that helps answer sub-questions.
-* For each sub-question, the agent's tool extracts relevant research papers across various databases, including arXiv, ChemRxiv, PubMed, and others through API requests.
-There is also the option of using the custom Unpaywall tool instead (Unpaywall is an open database of 50,057,146 free scholarly articles).
+- For each sub-question, the tool extracts relevant research papers from databases like **arXiv, ChemRxiv, PubMed**, and others through API requests.
-* The tool performs semantic search on extracted papers to find the most relevant information, which is used as context to enable the GPT-3.5-turbo model to generate highly accurate and factual responses.
+- Conducts semantic searches on extracted papers to identify the most relevant information, which is used as context for the GPT-3.5-turbo model to generate accurate and factual responses.
-* The system generates as final output the answer and the reference paper based on which the answers was generated.
+- The final output includes both the answer and the reference paper upon which the answer was generated.
-* Outputs from the language model are in JSON, simplifying the extraction of necessary details like answers and references, thus enhancing usability and integration capability.
+- Outputs are in **JSON** format, simplifying the extraction of details such as answers and references, enhancing usability and integration.

-## Tools and packages
+### Tools and Packages
-* Python, langchain, paperqa, findpapers, unpaywall
+- **Python**, **langchain**, **paperqa**, **findpapers**, **unpaywall**

+---